rananna/back-to-the-future-timecircuits/readme.md

 4.  **Engage Time Circuits!**:
     * After making changes, the **"Engage Time Circuits (Save All Settings)"** button will glow.
 Click it to save your configuration to the device's permanent memory.
 A time travel animation will play on the physical display to confirm the save.

 ---

+## 📦 Enclosure & Case Design
+A proper enclosure is what brings this project to life, turning it from a collection of electronics into a true prop replica.

+**[Photo of your completed enclosure from the front]** **[Photo of the enclosure from the side or back, showing how it's assembled]**

+#### Construction Tips & Materials
+* **Main Body**: [Describe the material you used, e.g., "The main body was constructed from a laser-cut 3mm MDF, painted matte black to replicate the look of the movie prop."]
+* **Mounting**: [Explain how you mounted the components, e.g., "The display boards were mounted to a perfboard backplane, which was then secured to the enclosure using standoffs.
+The ESP32 and DFPlayer are housed in a separate compartment to keep wiring tidy."]
+* **3D Printable Files**: [If you have them, link to the files, e.g., "The 3D models for the enclosure are available on Thingiverse: [link to your Thingiverse page]."]

+---